Gosfield: Post Medieval

 The Hall was not the only feature of the village that Samuel Courtauld changed after moving to the village.
 He built new homes for many of those who worked on the estate.
 These can be found on the eastern side of the main road through the village, in the form of pairs of semi-detached cottages called Park Cottages.
 Courtauld also paid for the erection of the Reading and Coffee Rooms at the southern end of Park Cottages, and a new village school on the western side of the main road.
 Courtauld's motives may not have been entirely altruistic.
 The school was almost certainly built as a result of the movement to make education compulsory; a movement which resulted in the 1870 Education Act which made education up to the age of 13 compulsory.
 The school, the Reading and Coffee Rooms and Park Cottages lie well to the east of the Hall, screened off from the Hall by a belt of trees.
 It is likely that, before Park Cottages were built, many of the estate workers lived along Church Lane, close to the parish church and within sight of the Hall, so by building these new homes and facilities he also improved the view from the south side of the Hall.

 Samuel had no offspring of his own.
 So on his death in 1881, he left the Hall and much of his fortune to an adopted daughter, Louisa Lowe (née Harris).
 At the time Louisa Lowe was married to Arthur Lowe, a captain in British army.
 Several years after her first husband's death, in 1888, Louisa married Thomas Taylor, a surgeon.
-Louisa continued to live in the Hall until she was well into he 90s.
+Louisa continued to live in the Hall until she was well into her 90s.
 It is quite likely that in Louisa's later years the Hall had again fallen into decline.

 During the Second World War the Hall was commandeered by the military.
 After the war, the Hall and its park have had a variety of uses, including a school, a golfing venue and an old people's home.
 It is now (2020) run as a wedding venue.